compilando/japmux/docs/technical.md

 *   **Authentication:** Bearer Token (JWT) authentication.
 The `apiClient` in `src/services/api.ts` includes an interceptor to attach the token to outgoing requests.
 *   **Data Transfer Objects (DTOs):** The generated API client provides TypeScript interfaces for DTOs used in requests and responses (e.g., `CreateProjectDto`, `PromptDto`, `CreatePromptVersionDto`, `UpdatePromptVersionDto`, etc.).
 The frontend often extends these DTOs with additional client-side properties (e.g., `PromptVersionData`, `PromptVersionMarketplaceDetails` in the versions page).
 *   **Error Handling:** The `apiClient` includes a response interceptor for global error handling, displaying toasts for errors (except 401).
+*   **Tenant Handling:** The backend automatically manages `tenantId` for all entities. **The frontend should NEVER send `tenantId` in create requests.** When creating assets, prompts, or other tenant-scoped entities, the backend infers the tenant from the authenticated user.
+The frontend uses custom DTOs like `CreatePromptAssetDtoFrontend` which exclude `tenantId` from the generated `CreatePromptAssetDto`.

+    **Important:** The frontend services explicitly create clean payloads without `tenantId` to prevent validation errors like "tenantId should not be empty".
+Any `tenantId` field sent (even as `undefined` or empty string) will cause backend validation to fail.

+    **Temporary Solution (Until Backend Update):** Currently, the backend still requires `tenantId` in the payload.
+The frontend services extract `tenantId` from the JWT token and include it in requests as a temporary workaround.
+Once the backend is updated to infer `tenantId` automatically from the JWT, this code should be removed.

 ## 3. Key Data Models & Interfaces (Frontend Perspective)